-Stephen Fry’s prostate cancer diagnosis ’caused spike in demand at NHS’
+Stephen Fry’s prostate cancer diagnosis 'caused spike in demand at NHS'

 “When we look at the data, there’s been an extraordinary spike in demand,” he said.

-“I’m told largely driven by Stephen Fry getting prostate cancer and the media coverage of that.
+"I’m told largely driven by Stephen Fry getting prostate cancer and the media coverage of that."

-“We have seen increases in referrals into a number of the cancer specialties, particularly urology, in the sort of 15% level jump this year, which is unprecedented.”
+Between April and June, 91.4% of patients with suspected cancer urgently referred by a GP were seen within 14 days.

-Mr Swindells told the audience that while the numbers look “terrible”, the health service “treated more patients in the first quarter of this year within 62 days than it ever has before”.
+The director of NHS England added: "We have seen increases in referrals into a number of the cancer specialties, particularly urology, in the sort of 15% level jump this year, which is unprecedented."

-“The NHS managed to respond to a 15% jump in demand with about a 12% jump in supply,” he said.
+Mr Swindells said that while the numbers look "terrible", the health service "treated more patients in the first quarter of this year within 62 days than it ever has before."

-Mr Swindells said it was encouraging to see more people get tested for cancer, adding: “We now have as an NHS to be able to work out how we manage our demand and our capacity and get smarter.”
+He also said it was encouraging to see more people get tested for cancer, adding: "We now have as an NHS to be able to work out how we manage our demand and our capacity and get smarter."

 The 14-day wait target from GP referral for suspected cancer to the outpatient appointment was also missed for a whole quarter, for the first time since records began in 2008/09, the figures show.